iqbal-lab/iqbal-lab.github.io/_posts/2015-12-17-Test-Driving-Nanopore-Assemblies.md

 ##### Dataset 4: clinical K.pneumoniae sample

 The second clinical sample was a K. pneumoniae clinical isolate with 4 plasmids.
+We had 54x of coverage of 2D reads.

 Table of results for the raw unpolished assemblies